Home

 During all the years I drank, I never found it necessary to seek help for depression.
 Why should I?
 Alcohol did the trick.
 It altered my state of mind, changed my mood, and numbed me sufficiently so that I never knew I suffered from clinical depression.

 Once I got sober, I had all these conflicting feelings.
 On the one hand, I felt a new sense of freedom, happiness, and true friendship with my fellow AA members.
 I smiled, laughed, and had more fun than I had had in years.
-(Yes -- AA is not all seriousness.
-We absolutely insist on enjoying life!)
+(Yes -- it is not all seriousness; AAs absolutely insist on enjoying life!)

 I think this is a very common occurrence - this connection between depression and alcoholism.
-I sit in enough meetings of Alcoholics Anonymous to know that I am not the only recovering alcoholic who begins to feel incredibly depressed, even in the face of improvements brought on with sobriety.
+I have attended enough meetings of Alcoholics Anonymous to know that I am not the only recovering alcoholic who begins to feel incredibly depressed, even in the face of improvements brought on with sobriety.

 My problems came to a head in 1998, at three years sober.
 My brother, who himself suffered from depression and alcoholism, died suddenly of an apparent heart attack.
 We later discovered that it was not a heart attack at all.
 He died as a result of an enlarged heart - alcoholic cardiomyopathy.